-The frequent recurrence of pain after surgery makes the disease a long-term challenge.
+The frequent recurrence of pain after surgery for endometriosis means that the disease is a long-term challenge.

 "Pelvic pain caused by endometriosis is a chronic problem that requires a multiyear management plan, involving both surgery and hormonal therapy," says Robert L. Barbieri, MD.
 "To reduce the number of surgical procedures in the lifetime of a woman with endometriosis and pain, I suggest hormonal medical therapy following conservative surgery for endometriosis."